mvbalaw/MvbaCore.ThirdParty/README.md

-mvbacore-thirdparty ReadMe
+MvbaCoreThirdParty ReadMe
 ===

-## DESCRIPTION
+### Description

-mvbacore-thirdparty is a collection of common classes that we use in our projects at MVBA.
+MvbaCore.ThirdParty is a collection of common classes that we use in our projects at MVBA.
 The classes used to be a part of MvbaCore, but we moved them so that MvbaCore would not have any third party dependencies.
 This library depends on NewtonSoft.Json and Lucene.Net

 It has the following features: